Marquee Stake Specifications by Structure Type — The UK Hire Company Reference Guide

 Dynamic loading.
 The elastic fabric does not absorb wind loads passively — it stretches and releases with each gust, creating cyclic force variation at each anchor point.
 Stakes experience repeated loading and unloading rather than a steady sustained pull.
 This is more damaging to soil grip over time than a static load, and accelerates the rate at which stakes work loose in softer ground.

 On grass or firm soil: 1-metre stakes (approximately 1,000mm) are the standard for stretch tent installation.
 On hard ground — compacted showground or dried summer soil — standard stakes bend before reaching required depth.
-High alloy steel stakes with Hogan's heat-drawn point are the appropriate specification for these conditions: straight penetration, consistent profile, clean extraction.
+High alloy steel stakes with Hogan's heat-drawn point are the appropriate specification for these conditions: drives straight to depth, consistent profile, clean extraction.

 The failure mode to avoid in stretch tents is cascade failure: one anchor point gives way, its load redistributes to adjacent anchors, which are now over-loaded, and the failure propagates.
 Over-engineering each anchor point is not excessive caution — it is the correct engineering response to a zero-redundancy system.

-For the heaviest stretch tent anchor points, use 42" (1,067mm) or 60" (1,524mm) depending on ground conditions and load requirements.
+For the heaviest stretch tent anchor points, use 42" (1,070mm) or 60" (1,530mm) depending on ground conditions and load requirements.
 See the full Stretch Tent Anchoring Guide →

 Sailcloth Marquees